Data Processing Addendum

 For transfers to (sub-) processors, also specify subject matter, nature and duration of the processing: For the subject matter, nature and duration identified in the Addendum.

-The parties agree that: (i) the certification of deletion required by Clause 8.5 and Clause 16(d) of the Clauses will be provided upon data exporter’s written request; (ii) the measures data importer is required to take under Clause 8.6(c) of the Clauses will only cover data importer’s impacted systems; (iii) the audit described in Clause 8.9 of the Clauses shall be carried out in accordance with Section 7 of the Addendum; (iv) where permitted by applicable data protection laws, data importer may engage existing subprocessors using European Commission Decision C(2010)593 Standard Contractual Clauses for Controllers to Processors and such use of subprocessors shall be deemed to comply with Clause 9 of the Clauses; (v) the termination right contemplated by Clause 14(f) and Clause 16(c) of the Clauses will be limited to the termination of the Clauses; (vi) unless otherwise stated by data importer, data exporter will be responsible for communicating with data subjects pursuant to Clause 15.1(a) of the Clauses; (vii) the information required under Clause 15.1(c) of the Clauses will be provided upon data exporter’s written request; and (viii) notwithstanding anything to the contrary, data exporter will reimburse data importer for all costs and expenses incurred by data importer in connection with the performance of data importer’s obligations under Clause 15.1(b) and Clause 15.2 of the Clauses without regard for any limitation of liability set forth in the Agreement.
+D. Clarifying Terms: The parties agree that: (i) the certification of deletion required by Clause 8.5 and Clause 16(d) of the Clauses will be provided upon data exporter’s written request; (ii) the measures data importer is required to take under Clause 8.6(c) of the Clauses will only cover data importer’s impacted systems; (iii) the audit described in Clause 8.9 of the Clauses shall be carried out in accordance with Section 7 of the Addendum; (iv) the termination right contemplated by Clause 14(f) and Clause 16(c) of the Clauses will be limited to the termination of the Clauses; (v) unless otherwise stated by data importer, data exporter will be responsible for communicating with data subjects pursuant to Clause 15.1(a) of the Clauses; (vi) the information required under Clause 15.1(c) of the Clauses will be provided upon data exporter’s written request; and (vii) notwithstanding anything to the contrary, data exporter will reimburse data importer for all costs and expenses incurred by data importer in connection with the performance of data importer’s obligations under Clause 15.1(b) and Clause 15.2 of the Clauses without regard for any limitation of liability set forth in the Agreement.

-Data importer shall implement and maintain technical and organisational measures designed to protect personal data in accordance with the Addendum.
+Data importer shall implement and maintain technical and organisational measures designed to protect personal data in accordance with Exhibit B of the Addendum.

 Pursuant to Clause 10(b), data importer will provide data exporter assistance with data subject requests in accordance with the Addendum.